-Higher Education Learning Gain Analysis (HELGA) is a strand of the learning gain programme which investigates the potential for using existing data on the student experience to identify what it tells us about learning gain.
-This seeks to explore whether administrative data can provide a low burden approach to a proxy measure for learning gain.
+Higher Education Learning Gain Analysis (HELGA) is a strand of the learning gain programme which investigated the potential for using existing data on the student experience to identify what it tells us about learning gain.
+This explored whether administrative data can provide a low burden approach to a proxy measure for learning gain.

 About the strand